Enabling/Disabling a Domain Name

 Enabling CDN for a single domain name

-In the row of the accelerated domain name for which CDN is to be enabled, click More and select Enable.
-See Figure 2.
+In the row of the target domain name, click More and select Enable, as shown in Figure 3.

 Enabling CDN for multiple domain names

-Select the accelerated domain names for which CDN is to be enabled and click Enable above the domain list.
-See Figure 3.
+Select the domain names for which CDN is to be enabled and click Enable above the domain name list, as shown in Figure 4.

 You can disable CDN for a domain name whose status is Enabled or Error.
 After CDN is disabled, CDN will no longer provide acceleration services for your domain name, but the domain configurations will remain.
 To restore the acceleration service, enable CDN again.

 To remain your site accessible, point your domain name to a CNAME record that is not allocated by HUAWEI CLOUD CDN at your DNS provider before disabling CDN.

 Disabling CDN for a single domain name

-Click More in the row of the target accelerated domain name and select Disable, as shown in Figure 5.
+Click More in the row of the target domain name and select Disable, as shown in Figure 5.

 Disabling CDN for multiple domain names

-Select the accelerated domain names for which CDN is to be disabled and click Disable above the domain list, as shown in Figure 6.
+Select the domain names for which CDN is to be disabled and click Disable above the domain name list, as shown in Figure 6.